 Then, walking along the front of the hillside containing the caves, we came upon an enormous statue of Lord Murugan, the Hindu god of war.
 Standing at over 42 metres, it is the tallest Lord Murugan statue in the world.

-Now check out my essential guide to backpacking in Malaysia here.
+Now check out my essential guide to backpacking more destinations across Malaysia here.